CycloneDX/cyclonedx-python/docs/usage.rst

     options:
-      -h, --help            show this help message and exit --pyproject FILE      Path to the root component's `pyproject.toml` file.
+      -h, --help            show this help message and exit --pyproject <file>    Path to the root component's `pyproject.toml` file.
                             This should point to a file compliant with PEP 621 (storing project metadata).
-      --mc-type TYPE        Type of the main component {choices: application, firmware, library} (default: ComponentType.APPLICATION)
+      --mc-type <type>      Type of the main component {choices: application, firmware, library}
+                            (default: ComponentType.APPLICATION)
       --short-PURLs         Omit all qualifiers from PackageURLs.
                             This causes information loss in trade-off shorter PURLs, which might improve ingesting these strings.
-      -o FILE, --outfile FILE
+      -o <file>, --outfile <file>
-                            Output file path for your SBOM (set to "-" to output to STDOUT) (default: -) --sv VERSION, --schema-version VERSION
+                            Output file path for your SBOM
+                            (set to "-" to output to STDOUT) (default: -)
+      --sv <version>, --schema-version <version>
-                            The CycloneDX schema version for your SBOM {choices: 1.5, 1.4, 1.3, 1.2, 1.1, 1.0} (default: 1.5)
+                            The CycloneDX schema version for your SBOM {choices: 1.5, 1.4, 1.3, 1.2, 1.1, 1.0}
+                            (default: 1.5)
-      --of FORMAT, --output-format FORMAT
+      --of <format>, --output-format <format>
-                            The output format for your SBOM {choices: JSON, XML} (default: JSON) --output-reproducible
+                            The output format for your SBOM
+                            {choices: JSON, XML}
+                            (default: JSON)
+      --output-reproducible
                             Whether to go the extra mile and make the output reproducible.
                             This might result in loss of time- and random-based-values.
       --validate, --no-validate
+                            Whether validate the result before outputting
+                            (default: True)
-                            Whether validate the result before outputting (default: True) -v, --verbose         Increase the verbosity of messages (multiple for more effect) (default: silent)
+      -v, --verbose         Increase the verbosity of messages (multiple for more effect)
+                            (default: silent)

 Examples for macOS/Linux and alike